Automating Governing Knowledge Commons and Contextual Integrity (GKC-CI) Privacy Policy Annotations with Large Language Models: Example Applications

 \subsection{Longitudinal Privacy Policy Analysis}

+First, we chose 8 prominent companies and organizations\footnote{Facebook, The New York Times, GitHub, Buzzfeed, Google, Bank of America, Electronic Frontier Foundation (EFF), and the National Science Foundation (NSF)} representing a variety of sectors, including ``big tech,'' news, entertainment, finance, and government.
+This variety is useful because each sector has a unique approach to data collection, user engagement, and compliance with privacy regulations.
+Furthermore, these websites have undergone varying levels of public scrutiny.
+For instance, while Facebook and Google have faced major privacy debates, leading to numerous changes in their privacy policies, entities like \textit{nsf.gov} operate under distinct governmental standards.
+This list also highlights geographic diversity concerning headquarters and user base, with some organizations primarily serving U.S. audiences while others have a global reach, necessitating compliance with various international privacy laws per the Brussels effect~\cite{bradford2012brussels}.

-First, we choose 10 prominent companies and organizations\footnote{Facebook, The New York Times, Github, Buzzfeed, Google, Bank of America, Electronic Frontier Foundation (EFF), Geico, the National Science Foundation (NSF), and Yahoo} and, for each, use our model to annotate one privacy policy from every year that the company or organization appears in the dataset.
-The number of annotated parameters for each company or organization over time are presented in Figure~\ref{fig:longitudinal}.
-The complete data shown in Figure~\ref{fig:longitudinal} is included in Tables~\ref{tab:longitudinal-data-1}--\ref{tab:longitudinal-data-2} in Tables~\ref{tab:longitudinal-data-1}--\ref{tab:longitudinal-data-2} in Appendix~\ref{sec:long_appendix} .
+For each of these companies and organizations, we used our model to annotate one privacy policy from every year that the company or organization appears in the dataset (128 policies total).
+The number of parameters in the policies of each company or organization over time are presented in Appendix~\ref{sec:long_appendix} (Figure~\ref{fig:longitudinal} and Tables~\ref{tab:longitudinal-data-1}--\ref{tab:longitudinal-data-2}).

-Our analysis of these results provides insight into the evolution of privacy policies.
+The results provide insight into the evolution of privacy policies.
 For instance, we notice a generally increasing trend in the number of GKC-CI parameters included in privacy policies over time.
-As specific examples, the privacy policies of Buzzfeed and Github described fewer than 60 GKC-CI parameters in their policies from 2008-2010, but now describe over 400 or 500 parameters, respectively.
-The EFF, Geico, Yahoo, and the NSF, show similar, if less dramatic, increases in the number of parameters over time.
+As specific examples, the privacy policies of Buzzfeed and GitHub described fewer than 60 GKC-CI parameters in their policies from 2008-2010, but now describe over 400 or 500 parameters, respectively.
+The increase in parameters in the GitHub policy from 2016 to 2019 corresponds to the acquisition of GitHub by Microsoft.

+The EFF and the NSF show similar, if less dramatic, increases in the number of parameters over time.
 This trend mirrors previously documented increases in average privacy policy length from 1996 to 2021~\cite{wagner2022privacy}, providing a sanity check for our method -- we expect longer privacy policies to include more details about information transfers.
 Indeed, the New York Times privacy policy underwent a dramatic \textit{decrease} in the number of GKC-CI parameters in 2006, corresponding to an approximately 80\% decrease in the length of the policy (23736 to 4912 words).
 The number of parameters then increased to above its previous maximum in 2011 when the policy length increased to 33616 words.